Symmetry breaking operators for dual pairs with one member compact: The invariant integral over as an integral over

-where $\phi^\G$ is as in $\eqref{phiG}$ and each consecutive integral is absolutely convergent. \end{lem} \begin{proof} Applied to a test function $\phi\in\Ss(\Wv)$, the integral \eqref{T1cg-Oodd} over $c(\g)$ is absolutely convergent because both, the character and the function $T(\wt g)(\phi)$ are continuous and bounded (see for example \cite[Proposition 1.13]{PrzebindaUnitary}) and the group $\G$ is compact.
+where $\phi^\G$ is as in $\eqref{phiG}$ and each consecutive integral is absolutely convergent. \end{lem} \begin{proof} Applied to a test function $\phi\in\Ss(\Wv)$, the first integral over $-\G^0$ and hence over $c(\g)$, is absolutely convergent because both, the character and the function $T(\wt g)(\phi)$ are continuous and bounded (see for example \cite[Proposition 1.13]{PrzebindaUnitary}) and the group $\G$ is compact.
 Hence, each consecutive integral in the formula \eqref{T4} applied to $\phi$,

 is absolutely convergent.
 Since

 and the Lebesgue measure $dw$ is $\G$-invariant,